ProvableHQ/sdk/sdk/README.md

 const transaction = await programManager.networkClient.getTransaction(tx_id);
 ```

-A reader of the above example may notice a few extra classes that were not present in the local execution example.
-These
+A reader of the above example may notice the `RecordProvider` and `KeyProvider` classes that were not present in the local
-concepts are described below.
+execution example.
+The `KeyProvider` class helps users of the SDK find `Proving Keys` for programs which allow zero
+knowledge proofs to be created about programs.
+The `RecordProvider` class helps find `Records` which are private data
+associated with programs which can be updated by users.
+These two concepts are explained in more detail below.

-#### Program Proving Keys & Program Records
+### 2.6 Program Proving Keys & Program Records

 Executing Aleo programs in zero knowledge requires two additional pieces of information.

-1. **Function Proving & Verifying Keys:** Proving and Verifying keys are cryptographic keys that are generated when a program is
+1. **Function Proving & Verifying Keys:** Proving and Verifying keys are cryptographic keys that are generated when a
-   executed.
+   program function is executed.
 These keys are public and unique for each program.
-The proving key allows any party to execute the program and
+The proving key allows any party to
-   generate a proof that the program was executed correctly.
-The verifying keys allow any party to verify that the proof
+   execute the program and generate a proof that the program was executed correctly.
+The verifying keys allow any party
-   was generated correctly and the execution is correct.
-These keys are required to create the zero knowledge property
+   to verify that the proof was generated correctly and the execution is correct.
+These keys are required to create the
-   of program execution.
+   zero knowledge property of program execution.
 2. **Program Records:** Records are private state generated by a program belonging to a unique private keyholder.
 Records
    are generated by a program's functions and can be changed and updated by when a user runs various functions of the
    program.
-These records are private by default and are used to manage a long term private state.
+These records are private by default and are used to manage updatable private state.
 One of the most clear
    usages of records is to the `credits` record in the `credits.aleo`.
 Credits records are one of two official ways of
-   representing Aleo credits on the Aleo Network and are used to pay all transaction fees on
+   representing Aleo credits on the Aleo Network and are used to pay all transaction fees on the network.
+More information
-   the network.
+   on Records can be found in the [Records](#41-private-state-data--records) section below.

 For this reason, all programs will need proving and verifying keys to operate and many functions in Aleo programs will
 require records as inputs.
-To simplify the process of managing keys and records, the SDK provides two abstractions
+To simplify the process of managing keys and records, the Aleo SDK provides two abstractions
 for managing these concepts:

 1. **KeyProvider:** When programs execute, by default, they will synthesize the proving and verifying keys needed to